 According to a 2020 Deloitte survey of Chief Marketing Officers, B2C or service-focused companies spent approximately 12% of their total budget on marketing.
 Even when facing uncertainty around the economy and the future of businesses amid the pandemic, businesses have continued to spend more on marketing.
 This shows the general need for businesses of all types to set a solid budget for their marketing efforts, including medical practices.

-Should your medical practice budget set aside more or less than 12% for marketing?
+How much should your practice set aside for marketing?

 The budget you set for medical malpractice marketing should reflect your targeted ROI.
 To grow your practice at a faster rate, you need to invest in marketing sufficiently.
 When you work with a great marketing agency, you can expect an ROI of at least 4:1.
 This means that you receive four dollars in revenue for every dollar spent on marketing.